AlexJones0/obfusCate/README.md

 5. **Use integers over floats where possible** - obfusCate of course does work with float types, but many techniques are limited to integers (e.g. arithmetic encoding), and many techniques are not particularly stealthy without them due to lengthy and obvious conversions, so where it is possible to downcast to integers for your intermediary code steps (without losing accuracy, functionality, etc.) - it is recommended that you do so.

 6. **Check the limitations of each method** - although most methods will work with almost every standard C feature, there are some limitations on certain methods, or on certain options of certain methods (e.g. no function signatures with minimised identifier renaming).
-These are sometimes due to limitations in `pycparser`, sometimes due to the complexity of supporting such a feature (e.g. even though it is supported, anonymous structs/unions cause *so many* issues...).
+These are sometimes due to limitations in `pycparser`, sometimes due to the complexity of supporting such a feature (e.g. even though it is supported, anonymous structs/unions cause *many* issues...).
 Make sure you're not using any features that conflict with the options you want to use!

 <br>